publicissapient-france/hello-prometheus/README.md

 ## Requirements

-In order to understand this demo, participants are expectedto have some theoretical knowledge of Prometheus and associated tooling beforehand.
+In order to understand this demo, participants are expected to have some theoretical knowledge of Prometheus and associated tooling beforehand.

 The bare minimum is to know about: